ttwag/P11_LRU_Cache/README.md

 ### Run the Test
 * This program is tested with the GoogleTest C++ framework.
 * There are 30 test cases to test this cache simulation program.
-* 5 of them test for unexpected inputs and the 25 test for LRU replacement policy.
+* 5 of them test for unexpected inputs and the other 25 tests for LRU replacement policy.
 * You can edit the test inside the test.cpp using GoogleTest's syntax.
 * To run the test, navigate inside the tests directory, then
 ```